gaolongsen/gaolongsen.github.io/_posts/2022-01-06-Three interpretations of the homogenous transformation matrix.md

+---
+layout:     post
-# Three interpretations of the homogenous transformation matrix
+title:      Three interpretations of the homogenous transformation matrix
+subtitle:
+date:       2022-01-06
+author:     Longsen Gao
+header-img: img/background2.jpg
+catalog: 	true
+tags:
+    - Robot Forward Kinematics
+    - DH Parameter
+    - Math

+---

 In one of the open Classes at Stanford University  - Robotics, a class summarizes these three interpretations adequately: **<mark>Coordinate Representation</mark>** ,**<mark>Coordinate Transformation</mark>**, and **<mark>Point Operator</mark>**.
 We will explain each of them in the following chapters.